-DEMO Project presents three exhibitions opening on Friday, June 9 from 6:00 – 8:30 p.m.
-Forever?, a solo outdoor installation from Erin Hayden, Unfurnished, a group exhibition, and Sketch Organs, a group video exhibition, will run through Saturday, July 8.
+DEMO Project presents three exhibition openings on Friday, August 11 from 6:00 – 8:30 p.m.
+All three exhibitions will run through Saturday, September 2.
 DEMO Project is open for the duration of the exhibits on Saturday afternoons from 1:00 – 4:00 p.m. or by appointment.

 Washington-based artist Maria Lux will present a solo project, “Dominus,” in the front gallery.
 Los Angeles-based artist Katie Kirk and Chicago-based artist Kaveri Raina will present a two person show, “Exchange Between,” in the back gallery.
 Lastly, DEMO Project welcomes STNDRD, a curatorial project driven by St. Louis artist Sage Dawson that will presets an outdoor flag pole mounted to the façade of DEMO Project as an exhibition space.
 Garry Noland, based both in Los Angeles and Kansas City, will present his work, “Failed Flag.”

 “Dominus” leverages the cues of domestic space still present in DEMO Project’s converted-home gallery as a backdrop for a new project considering resistance—in both animal and machine—against the human force to domesticate and dominate.
 In this work, raccoons (notoriously impossible to domesticate but known for their fondness of human trash) and Roombas (self-driven robotic vacuum cleaners that often make bigger messes than they clean up) join forces to create chaos in the gallery space, emphasizing their perversely pleasurable defiance of human will.